Shower approach in the simulation of ion scattering from solids: Introduction

 \section{Introduction}

-The classical description in the binary collision approximation is well applicable for the description of ion-solid interactions in the energy range above $\sim$1~keV; the multiple interaction with two or more atoms, if significant, may be treated in a simple first-order approximation.
-In the computer simulation of phenomena related to ion-solid interactions, this provides the possibility of an efficient reproduction of many experimental conditions playing with the parameters of the interaction model.
-Due to the importance of this subject great efforts have been performed towards the development of efficient simulation programs~\cite{Ekstein}.
+The classical binary collision approximation is well applicable for the description of ion-solid interactions in the energy range above $\sim$1~keV; (in each ion-atom collision the interaction with nearby atoms is weak enough to allow to be treated as a perturbation if required).
+This provides the possibility of an efficient reproduction of many experimental conditions playing with the parameters of the interaction model.
+Due to the importance of this subject, big efforts have been directed towards the development of efficient simulation programs~\cite{Ekstein}.
 To illustrate the central role that computer simulations have played in the field, it will suffice to mention that one of the most prominent phenomena, the channeling of ions in crystals, was first observed in simulation results~\cite{RobinsonOen}.
 In this context, one should refer also to the paper of Barrett~\cite{Barrett} which provides an important supplement to the theory of ion-crystal interaction allowing to address some aspects of the phenomenon which are difficult to treat theoretically.
 Currently, with ion beams being widely used as a precision tool for the analysis and modification of materials, there has been an increase of the level of demands to simulation algorithms.
 One example is the use of low-energy ion beams for surface structure determinations.
 The classical picture of scattering together with the effects of blocking of scattering on atomic pairs form the basis for obtaining detailed information about the atom locations.
-The only way to extract this information is the comparison of intensities measured for different scattering geometries with the results of simulations for many trial structures.
-However, a fundamental problem occurs here due to the insufficient efficiency of existing algorithms.
-Due to the small scattering cross sections, the direct simulation by calculation of individual ion trajectories (the program MARLOWE~\cite{MARLOWE} is the most developed code of this type) is often not practicable.
-To understand this one has to keep in mind that the experimental procedure typically consists in the measurement of angular scans with a small-aperture energy detector.
-To acquire the necessary statistics in a measured spectrum, the required number of ions in the beam amounts to $\sim 10^{9}$ for low-energy (keV range) scattering of heavy ions like Ne or Ar and to $\sim 10^{13}$ for scattering of ions with energies in the MeV range.
-Specially in the latter case it is out of the question to calculate the histories of motion of such a number of particles directly.
-For this reason, the conclusion is reached~\cite{Ekstein} that even the power of supercomputers is by far not enough to perform such simulations.
+The only way to extract this information is by comparison of intensities measured for different scattering geometries with the results of simulations for many trial structures.